Tenerife Sea: Critical and commercial reception

 Jon Dolan of the Rolling Stone called "Tenerife Sea" an "oversweet ballad".
 Jason Lipshutz of Billboard had the same thought, calling it a "sticky-sweet" wedding song.
 Writing for The Irish Times, Lauren Murphy noted that the album's few songs, including "Tenerife Sea", are "simply dull".
 Kitty Empire of The Guardian thinks that the song "dwells at simpering length on how wonderful a girl looks in her dress".

 Due to high streaming rates, all of the album's 12 tracks, including "Tenerife Sea", entered the UK Singles Chart.
 The song debuted at number 93, has peaked at number 62 and spent 7 weeks on the chart.
 Elsewhere, "Tenerife Sea" peaked at number 53 in Ireland and number 86 in Slovakia.
 Although it did not appear in the overall singles chart in the US, "Tenerife Sea" entered at number 24 on the Billboard Twitter Top Tracks chart.
-This chart activity is ascribed to the acoustic version performed by Jame McVey, guitarist of the British pop group The Vamps, whose video was uploaded in YouTube.
+This chart activity is ascribed to the acoustic version performed by James McVey, guitarist of the British pop group The Vamps, whose video was uploaded in YouTube.